-Prerequisite: MTH 092 or MTH 098 or appropriate mathematics placement score
+Prerequisite: MTH 098 with grade of "C" or higher or appropriate mathematics placement score.
 This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
 Functions and relations are introduced and graphed with special emphasis on linear and quadratic functions.
 This course does not apply toward the general core requirement for mathematics.
 Code B